netx-ulx/dataplaneChangeDetection/p4/README.md

-# P4 implementation of MV-Sketch
+# P4 implementation of %SOMENAME%

 ---
 ### Files
-- p4/K-Ary\kary.p4: P4 implementation of K-ary for 5-tuple flow key
+- p4/K-Ary\kary.p4: P4 implementation of %SOMENAME% for 5-tuple flow key
 ---

 ### Compile and Run
 The implementations should be run on the BMV2 v1model.
-We show how to compile the p4 files with p4 compiler.
+We show how to compile the p4 files with the p4 compiler.

 #### Requirements
 - Install the p4 behavioral model (follow the steps [here](https://github.com/p4lang/behavioral-model)).